0rphee/xolsh/README.md

 cabal run xolsh-exe
 ```

 A complete Haskell tree-walking implementation of the `lox` programming language (jlox) from the [Crafting Interpreters Book](https://craftinginterpreters.com/).
-It fully passes the jlox test suite.
+It fully passes the jlox test suite and has an [online playground](https://0rphee.github.io/xolsh/).

 The code style of the interpreter is mostly a port/adaptation of the original java implementation, with a more idiomatic Haskell style where possible.